tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.contrib.distributions.Gamma.md

 *  <b>`strict`</b>: Whether to assert that `a > 0, b > 0`, and that `x > 0` in the
     methods `pdf(x)` and `log_pdf(x)`.
 If `strict` is False and the inputs are invalid, correct behavior is not guaranteed.
+*  <b>`strict_statistics`</b>: Boolean, default True.
+If True, raise an exception if a statistic (e.g. mean/mode/etc...) is undefined for any batch member.
+    If False, batch members with valid parameters leading to undefined statistics will return NaN for this statistic.
 *  <b>`name`</b>: The name to prepend to all ops created by this distribution.

 ##### Raises: